elifesciences/eif-article-json/README.md

 This repository contains the derived JSON data from the XML in the [elife-articles](https://github.com/elifesciences/elife-articles).

-This repository is _automatically updated_ whenever the description used by the [jats-scraper](https://github.com/elifesciences/jats-scraper) is changed or when new articles are added to the `elife-articles` repository.
+This repository is _automatically updated_ nightly with the latest description used by the [jats-scraper](https://github.com/elifesciences/jats-scraper) and with the new articles are added to the `elife-articles` repository.

 ## usage